 Mark Twain

-Especially with the help of (social) media crude conjectures often spread like wildfire on the Internet.
-Conspiracy theorists prefer media and people in their environment who reinforce their own desired image.
-Factual media are the "lying press" - alternative media that confirm beliefs are the honest press.
-The more confirmation, the more the (mis)belief hardens to a possible conspiracy.
-And that is exactly how conspiracy theories work.
+Especially with the help of (social) media crude conjectures often spread like wildfire online.
+Conspiracy theorists prefer media and people around them who reinforce their own desired image.
+Factual media are the "lying press" - alternative media that confirm the belief are the honest press.
+The more confirmation, the more the (mis)belief hardens a possible conspiracy.

 What are good examples of a conspiracy theory?

-- Flat earth: "Flat-Earthers" believe that the earth is a disc.
+- Flat earth: "Flacherdler:innen" believe that the earth is a disk.

-- Qanon: Q-followers claim that an influential global Satanic elite kidnaps, imprisons and murders children in order to extract a rejuvenation serum from their blood.
+- Qanon: Q-followers claim that an influential, globally active, Satanist elite abducts, imprisons and murders children in order to extract a rejuvenation serum from their blood.

 - Bielefeld: In the rather satirical Bielefeld Conspiracy, it is assumed that the city does not exist but is merely convincingly feigned.